Basis Adaptive Algorithm for Quantum Many-Body Systems on Quantum Computers: Basis adaptive Algorithm

 After a short-time $\Delta t$ approximate state can be written as

 The evolved state may also be expanded in the exact eigenbasis $\{|\psi_n\rangle\}$ of the Hamiltonian,

 and re-expanding it back in the computational basis yields

 The long time evolution naturally generates many additional basis states and the evolved wavefunction becomes function of various basis states which are generated through two-, four- or higher order spin flips, expanding the size of the truncated Hilbert space.
-To get a flavor of this we used spin flipped basis states for obtaining accurate gs of models in Ising limit of the Hamiltonian starting with antiferromagnetic Ising basis and the calculation is presented in the Supplementary Material (SM) \cite{suppmat}.
+To get a flavor of this we used spin flipped basis states for obtaining accurate ground state of models in Ising limit of the Hamiltonian starting with antiferromagnetic Ising basis and the calculation is presented in the Appendix~\ref{app:trotter}.
 It is shown that how the transverse anisotropy can be treated perturbatively and second and fourth order of contribution are just two spin flip or four spin flip terms.
 However, higher order of spin-flip process may generate all the basis states and these states may not be specifically relevant to only low-energy eigen-states of the Hamiltonian.

-In this work, we are interested only in the gs, thus, we want to generate only those basis states of the Hilbert space which are relevant to the gs.
-We follow an iterative algorithm \cite{rahaman2023machine}, where, we start with only a few basis states which are most relevant for the gs of the Hamiltonian and the operation of Hamiltonian on these basis states very similar to the time evolution which generates many newly configuration.
-We now construct the Hamiltonian matrix in the newly expanded reduced Hilbert space and get gs wavefunction.
+In this work, we are interested only in the ground state, thus, we want to generate only those basis states of the Hilbert space which are relevant to the ground state.
+We follow an iterative algorithm \cite{rahaman2023machine}, where, we start with only a few basis states which are most relevant for the ground state of the Hamiltonian and the operation of the Hamiltonian on these basis states are very similar to the time evolution which generates many newly configuration.
+We now construct the Hamiltonian matrix in the newly expanded reduced Hilbert space and get ground state wavefunction.
 The most probable basis states, i.e states with highest probability, are selected and these basis states are time evolved to form the expanded Hilbert space.
 This process is repeated till the gs energy is converged.

-This method can be efficiently implemented on the Quantum Computer (QC) and basis states can be evolved with short time using the QC and the construction of the Hamiltonian matrix and gs wavefunction calculation is done on classical computer.
-In this work we develop a basis adaptive algorithm which used hybrid quantum and classical approach to solve the quantum many body model systems.
-The steps of the BA algorithm can be described below:
+The overall workflow of the basis-adaptive algorithm is summarized in Fig.~\ref{fig:QC_Algorithm}.